alteryx/ta1-primitives/setup.md

 1. Run `make generate_pipelines` to generate files for submission.

 2. Run `make run_pipelines` to confirm that all pipelines run successfully.
+This will also gzip all of the pipeline_runs files as required for submission.

 3. Run `make do_submission` to create branch on gitlab and push files